Skip to main content

 [HTTP Request β€” POST form responses to your database]

-Pattern C β€” Bidirectional: External event β†’ Flowla β†’ External system
+Pattern C β€” External event β†’ Flowla β†’ Back out again

-An external system triggers the workflow, Flowla acts on it, then sends data back out.
+An external tool triggers the workflow, Flowla acts on it, then sends data back.

 [Webhook Trigger]